Vanishing: now you see it.

 The four examples of vanishes are listed below.

-The French Drop
+The French drop coin vanish

 The French Drop is typically performed with a coin.